Hello,

 Manage files like local files

 Right-click a server and choose Connect (SFTP).
-You can then edit files, save directly to the server, drag and drop uploads, and manage folders from Explorer.
+You can then mount the server as a workspace, edit files, save directly to the server, drag and drop uploads, and manage folders from the native VS Code File Explorer.

 Live Production Auto-Sync